eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 Go up one directory and then rename the directory with the value that the "uuid" variable has.

-* Copy the renamed directory to your user’s Gnome extension directory.
+* Copy the renamed directory to your user’s Gnome extension directory:

+``~/.local/share/gnome-shell/extensions/``

 ## Chrome